 Have you ever heard someone make this statement: “I don’t go to church because of all the hypocrites.”?
 If so, is it a fair statement?
 Are there hypocrites in the church?
 What is hypocrisy and what does the Bible say about it?
-This morning we will study Luke 11:29-12:3 and from it learn about the “The Scandal of Hypocrisy”.
+This morning we will study Luke 11:29-12:3 and from it learn about how to spot a hypocrite.

 In verse 29 we read that “the crowds were increasing.”
 Many people were coming to Jesus because word of Him had reached their ears.
 Jesus, however, knew that the crowds were not increasing because of their great faith, but rather they were trying to use Him for their own advantage.

 Jesus spends a considerable amount of time in our passage rebuking a deadly sin that tragically is found among many religious people.
 This deadly sin is hypocrisy.
 Hypocrisy in religion can be best described as a focus on outward religious performance to the neglect of inward spiritual faithfulness.
 Jesus rebukes and warns about hypocrisy because it destroys our Christian witness and makes a mockery of Jesus Christ.
-This morning we will consider 4 negative aspects of hypocrisy and a sober warning:
+This morning we will consider 4 ways to spot a hypocrite and hear a sober warning:

 - Hypocrites are easily offended (v 45; 53-54)